-On cars and other metal objects, a little rust can turn into a lot in a short time when affected spots combine into a bigger problem.
-Gardeners face a similar issue when rust fungus affects plants, and a few speckles run together to form large masses that distort and deform our flower's foliage.
+On cars, a little rust can turn into a lot in a short time when affected spots combine into a bigger problem.
+Gardeners face a similar issue when rust fungus affects plants, and a few speckles run together to form large masses that distort and deform a flower's foliage.
 Learn how to get rid of rust fungus once and for all.

 Rust Fungus Identification

 There are many species of the rust fungus disease affecting host-specific plants and flowers, but no matter the species, gardeners can recognize this problem by observing the speckled masses that form on the surfaces of leaves.
 Like the namesake, many of these pustules are rust-colored, but gardeners should also suspect rust if they see dry spots that are brown, orange, purple, red, or yellow.

 Rust spots are usually tiny, scattered across plant leaves like freckles.
 Affected plants can have dozens of rust spots on each leaf, and it’s possible for a single leaf to have more than a hundred rust spots.

 Rust disease is legendary in hollyhock flowers, but they aren’t the only potential victims of this fungus.
 Pay close attention to signs of rust fungus in these flowers during the summer months:

 Flowers with a heavy rust infestation may experience curling or withering of leaves, and the plant can lose its leaves entirely.
 With this much damage to leaves, gardeners can expect to see stunted growth in their plants.